From 2003 to 2018, Dave lived and worked in GCC countries including UAE, Qatar, Bahrain, Saudi Arabia, Oman and Kuwait. He had a great time!

 Baseball caps worn normally give no protection to the back of the neck.
 Worn back to front, your face is fully exposed and your IQ drops by 14 points.
 They are as useful in the desert as a chocolate fireplace.
 They should never have been invented, not even for baseball.
 Anyone wearing one in the desert deserves sunstroke.

 Sun block.
 Forget it.
 It's for the beach, when your skin is deliberately exposed to the sun.
-It's not half as effective as a decent hat, a T-shirt and knee-length shorts.
+It's not half as effective as a decent hat, a long-sleeve T-shirt, and lightweight long pants.
 It turns sweat into a chemical slurry.
 Get that in your eyes and you'll know all about it.

 In Qatar, driving standards are very low.
 So low that the authorities, in desperation, have resorted to cartoon policemen (in ceremonial dress) bolted to the poles of warning signs and pointing to the message above.
 Apparently, drivers who habitually ignore traffic signals, and the signs warning of traffic signals, will change their ways out of respect for two-dimensional authority?
 What I can tell you is that the ubiquitous metal cutouts have sharp edges and are a genuine hazard to unsuspecting passers-by.